Tooth Filling Tacoma WA

 Chewing sugar-free gum with xylitol (a natural sugar substitute) helps in preventing tooth decay because bacteria cannot use it to grow and cannot metabolize it to produce acid.
-Look on the packaging to see if it is the first ingredient.
+Look at the packaging to see if it is the first ingredient.
 If it is then chewing gum or consuming mints or even candy with this ingredient three to five times a day will help to prevent cavities.

 Use A Straw

 If cavities have been an issue and you want further help from the dentist in prevention, ask about dental sealants.
 Dental sealants are a protective coating that is applied to the surface of the teeth.
 The sealant helps in preventing bacteria from growing and causing cavities.